corey-richardson/ArrowTrack/01-Initial_Ideas/!ArcheryInventoryManager.md

 - As the developer, I want these forms to only display menus related to that object type class.
 For example `Target Face Size` would not be an input option for `Arrows`.
 - As a club treasurer, I want to be able to see the values for equipment stored at each venue/range as well as the combined value to understand what the club has in inventory for insurance calculations.
 - As a club treasurer, I want to be able to see the condition of equipment in storage so I can priortise spending towards items that are in direst need of replacing to help with budgeting.
-- As a club equipement officer, I want to be able to add and remove items from the database so that I can keep track of the equipment available for members to use.
+- As a club equipment officer, I want to be able to add and remove items from the database so that I can keep track of the equipment available for members to use.
 - As a club member, I want to be able to see what equipment is available for me to use so I can choose the items that best suits my needs (bow poundage, arrow length, arrow spine, etc).
 I also want to know which accessories are available for that bow.
     - > Could this be implemented using children?
 - As a club equipment officer, I want to be able to edit/alter the condition of equipment as it gets used.